It is important to understand the difference between electronic notarization and remote notarization.

 Electronic notarization (eNotarization) involves documents that are notarized in electronic form.
 The notary and customer both sign with an electronic signature, and both the notarial certificate and the notary seal are attached to or logically associated with the electronic record.
 Rather than a paper document and a rubber stamp notary seal, the notary digitally places his or her seal information into a document which exists as electronic data in a computer-readable form.
 But all other elements of a traditional paper notarization apply to electronic notarization, including the requirement for the signer to appear personally (physically) before the notary.

-With remote online notarization (RON), the legal requirement that the signer personally appear before the notary is met by the use of audio-visual electronic communication or technology.
-The important role that the notary plays when a statement is made in or a signature executed on a record now occurs remotely over the internet.
+With remote online notarization (RON), the legal requirement that the signer personally and physically appear before the notary is met by the use of audio-visual electronic communication technology.
+The important role that the notary plays when a statement is made in or a signature executed on a record now occurs remotely over the internet, with a document that is in electronic form.
 Remote online notarization is also called remote notarization, webcam notarization, online notarization or virtual notarization.

-Before a commissioned Pennsylvania notary public performs any notarial act with respect to an electronic record, the notary public must notify the Department of State that the notary public will be performing notarial acts with respect to electronic records.
 Once such notification is received and approved, the notary must identify each technology the notary public intends to use.
-The Department of State has established standards for approval of electronic notarization technology and the list of electronic notarization solution providers (below) contains the approved technological solutions that conform to the standards.
+The Department of State has established standards for approval of electronic and remote notarization technology and the list of electronic and remote notarization solution providers (below) contains the approved technological solutions that conform to the standards.